How to Open a Marijuana Dispensary in Colorado

 Choosing a Name for Your Marijuana Dispensary

 Colorado allows a marijuana business to register a trade name and a trademark at the state level.
-This will prevent competitors within Colorado from using the names you have chosen for your company and for your products.
-What you cannot do is register your trademark at the federal level.
-The federal law prohibits the U.S. Patent and Trademark Office from registering trademarks for marijuana businesses.
+This prevents competitors within Colorado from copying your company name or the names of your company's cannabis products.
+However, you cannot register your trademark at the federal level.
+Federal law prohibits the U.S. Patent and Trademark Office from registering trademarks for marijuana businesses.

 Location of Your Marijuana Dispensary

-In choosing where you would like to locate your marijuana business, you will have to comply with local county and city restrictions and requirements.
+In choosing the location of your marijuana business, you will have to comply with local county and city zoning restrictions and requirements.
 Colorado allows local jurisdictions to impose restrictions on the time, place, manner, and number of marijuana businesses.
-Colorado maintains a list of jurisdictions that allow marijuana dispensaries.

 Colorado Marijuana Dispensary Laws